mustafagumusbas/Para_Kontrol/README.md

-Delete the "empty_file" after downloading
+After downloading, delete the "empty_file" in the images.